AndrewCarterUK/andrewcarteruk.github.io/_posts/2016-05-09-phpixie-fraud.markdown

 ![PHPixie downloads versus other frameworks](https://res.cloudinary.com/andrewcarteruk/image/upload/v1462803037/phpixie_rr1cso.png)

 As you can see, every day at around 2AM the number of downloads jumps significantly then flat lines.
 Packagist does implement some protection against this type of fraud.
-I am not going to go into detail about what this protection is, but let it suffice to say that this install pattern can only be explained by _someone_ actively attempting to bypass this proection.
+I am not going to go into detail about what this protection is, but let it suffice to say that this install pattern can only be explained by _someone_ actively attempting to bypass this protection.
 In other words, 2000 fully functional tests on a cron job **would not** affect the install statistics.

 ## Doing the Math